Qasim Mahmood: 1951 to 1960

-Qasim had done Urdu translation of many English terms.
-He then wrote five Urdu books for students of political science and economics, including Asan Mashiat (Economic made easy), Mashiat kay Jadid Nazeray (New theories of Economics), Mubadi Mashiat (Basics of Economics) and Usool Siasiat (Basics of Political Science).
-All books were used in different Pakistani colleges for many years.
+He wrote five Urdu textbooks for students of political science and economics, including Asan Mashiat (Economics made easy), Mashiat kay Jadid Nazeray (New theories of Economics), Mubadi Mashiat (Basics of Economics), and Usool Siasiat (Basics of Political Science).

-He also compiles general knowledge books.
-For Albian, the publishing house of noted intellectual Hanif Ramay, he wrote Cleopatra Kee Kahani (Life of Queen Cleopatra) and Sikander Azam Kee Kahani (Life of Alexander the Great).
-He also wrote Science Kia Haih (What is Science?) in easy language for general readers.
-In 1956, he worked as a sub-editor in fortnightly Sadiq (Truth).
-Its editor was acclaimed scholar and poet, Syed Abid Ali Abid.
+He wrote Cleopatra Kee Kahani (Life of Queen Cleopatra) and Sikander Azam Kee Kahani (Life of Alexander the Great).
+He also wrote Science Kia Haih (What is Science?) for general readers.